abrahamjuliot/creepjs/README.md

 ```

 ### Crowd-Blending Score
-A metric with only 1 reporter is unique
+A data set with only 1 reporter is unique and easy to trace

-> In the prediction section, the crowd blending score is a site indicator that scores how well certain metrics blend in with other fingerprints (strictly collected on the same site).
+> In the prediction section, the crowd blending score is a site indicator that scores how well certain fingerprints blend in with others (strictly collected on the same site).

-- Metric scores decline by metric uniqueness
+- Data scores decline by data uniqueness
-- Final score is the minimum of all metrics scores
+- Final score is the minimum of all data scores
-- Blocked or openly poisoned metrics collectively reduce the final score by 25%
+- Blocked or openly poisoned data will collectively reduce the final score by 25%
 - Scoring formula: `100-(numberOfRequiredReporters ** (numberOfRequiredReporters - numberOfReporters))`
  - Where the number of required reporters is 4:
 	* Blocked/Openly Poisoned `-100`